 - Free leadership and management development (such as our award winning Growing Stronger Leaders Together programme)

-- Free access to over 100 online and face to face training
+- Free access to over 100 online and face to face training including the care certificate.

 - On-going development opportunities

 - To support individuals / groups within the home, centre and community.

 - To provide a customised, responsive and high quality service to people with multiple sensory impairments, physical and/or learning disabilities who use Sense services.